eidolon-ai/eidolon/docs2/src/content/docs/docs/architecture/agent_program.md

 - **Agent Specification**: A structured definition that defines the agent's abilities.
 The specification is defined in a YAML file and is used to configure the agent's behavior and communication schemata.

-- **AgentCPU**: The computational heart of an agent, analogous to a CPU in a computer.
+- **Agent Processing Unit (APU)**: The computational heart of an agent, analogous to a CPU in a computer.
 It coordinates all interaction with an LLM and other agents, enabling the seamless flow of data and instructions within the agent.

 - **AgentOS**: The operating system for agents, providing the foundational runtime environment, including process management and memory management.
 It supports the various agent programs running within it.